 The nature of personalized medicine means each group that could benefit from these treatments is small.
-When the FDA approved the new drug Zykadia in 2014, for example, it was designed to treat the 5 percent of lung cancer patients with a certain mutation of late-stage metastatic lung cancer.
+When the FDA approved the drug Zykadia, for example, it was designed to treat the 5 percent of lung cancer patients with a certain mutation of late-stage metastatic lung cancer.

-But because these treatments are so targeted to the specific needs of each group — and often to the genetic mutations of the diseases themselves — they can be much more effective than the options previously available.
+But because such treatments are targeted to a patient’s specific needs — and often to the genetic mutations of the diseases themselves — they can be much more effective than the options previously available.

 The future of personalized medicine

-But, like any new developments in the medical field, precision treatments raise as many questions as they provide answers.
+But, like any new developments in the medical field, precision treatments raise as many questions as the answers they provide.

-New drugs are expensive to develop and can take decades to go from the research stage to a pill that is available to everyday people.
+New drugs are expensive to develop and can take decades to go from the research stage to a treatment that is available for everyday people.
 Because they target such small portions of the population, they are expensive to buy and use.
-Government regulators, doctors, and insurance companies all struggle with deciding who should pay for these specialized treatments and how.
+Government regulators, doctors, and insurance companies all struggle with deciding who should pay for such specialized treatments and how.

 For patients with extremely rare diseases, there may not be enough public attention to prompt the development of personalized treatments at accessible prices.
-And while insurance companies have so far been willing to pay for expensive personalized treatments for small portions of the population, patients with more common diseases affecting many other people may find that their insurers will not cover the costs of treating so many people.
+While insurance companies have so far been willing to pay for expensive personalized treatments for small portions of the population, patients with more common diseases affecting many other people may find that their insurers will not cover the costs of their treatment.